Work for Us - FAQs

 Preventative – things that staff will be implementing on camp:

-- Cleaning hands more often than usual.
+- Ensure everyone is advised to clean their hands thoroughly and more often than usual.

 - Ensuring good respiratory hygiene by promoting the ‘catch it, bin it, kill it’ approach.